jruels/compare-containers/labs/install-k8s-docker/index.md

 Now that you've added the repository install the packages
 ```
 apt-get update
-apt-get install -y kubelet=1.20.2-00 kubeadm=1.20.2-00 kubectl
+apt-get install -y kubelet=1.21.0-00 kubeadm=1.21.0-00 kubectl
 ```

 The kubelet is now restarting every few seconds, as it waits in a `crashloop` for `kubeadm` to tell it what to do.

 ### Initialize the Master
-Run the following command on the master node to initialize
+Run the following commands **only on the master node**.
+Initialize the master node
 ```
-kubeadm init --kubernetes-version=1.20.2 --ignore-preflight-errors=all
+kubeadm init --kubernetes-version=1.21.0 --ignore-preflight-errors=all
 ```

 If everything was successful output will contain